openlilylib/scholarly/documentation/scholarly.md

 ### `variants`

 \cmd{choice variants} is used to encode alternative readings from different sources.
-It must contain exactly one span of class \option{lemma} and one or multiple \option{reading} span(s).
-Other span classes are not allowed.
+It must contain zero or one span of class
+\option{lemma} and one or more \option{reading} span(s).
+Other span
+classes are not allowed.
+If no \option{lemma} is given at least two
+\option{reading} elements are required.

 By default the \option{lemma} span is engraved, otherwise the `preference` option must be set to the desired reading's mandatory \option{source} attribute.